 Liquid Penetrant Testing

-Detecting Surface-breaking Flaws
+Detecting Flaws on Non-porous Surfaces

-The Test Process
+The Liquid Penetrant Testing Process

 Before performing a liquid penetrant test, the surface of the test material must be thoroughly cleaned to remove any contaminants that could prevent the penetrant from entering flaws.
 Etching may be required if mechanical operations such as machining, sanding, or grit blasting have been performed on the item.

-- Products Tested – non-porous
+- Products Tested – metals and other non-porous materials

 - Size Availability – ability to test materials up to 25 feet long